 Pay TV is the fastest growing telecom sector in Venezuela after mobile broadband, and accounts for 15% of all telecom revenue in the country.
 The market leaders are DirecTV, Inter, SuperCable, NetUno, Movistar, and CANTV.

 This report provides an overview of Venezuela’s broadband and pay TV markets, accompanied by relevant statistics, analyses, and broadband scenario forecasts for the years 2015 and 2020.

-National Fibre-Optic Backbone project deployment is 70% complete; Venezuela ranking third in the world for Facebook users as a percentage of internet users; pay TV market suffering from rampant signal theft; satellite TV market competition; regulator’s market data to Q3 2013, mobile broadband subscribers to September 2013; DTTV developments; market developments to early 2014.
+National Fibre-Optic Backbone project deployment is 70% complete; Venezuela ranking third in the world for Facebook users as a percentage of internet users; pay TV market suffering from rampant signal theft; satellite TV market competition; regulator’s market data to Q4 2013, DTTV developments; market developments to April 2014.